wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-services/expose-a-ballerina-graphql-endpoint-via-a-service.md

 }
 ```

-Our next step is to set up the resources that you will require to follow the guide, including the sample reading list application and the Choreo GitHub app.
+Our next step is to set up the resources that you will require to follow the guide, including the sample reading list application and the {{ product_name }} GitHub app.

 ## Prerequisites

-- If you are signing in to the Choreo Console for the first time, create an organization as follows:
+- If you are signing in to the {{ product_name }} Console for the first time, create an organization as follows:

-    1. Go to the [Choreo Console](https://console.choreo.dev/), and sign in using your preferred method.
+    1. Go to the [{{ product_name }} Console](https://console.choreo.dev/), and sign in using your preferred method.
     2. Enter a unique organization name.
 For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use.
     4. Click **Create**.

     This creates the organization and opens the **Project Home** page of the default project created for you.

-- Fork the [Choreo samples repository](https://github.com/wso2/choreo-samples/), which contains the [sample GraphQL service](https://github.com/wso2/choreo-samples/tree/main/reading-list-graphql) implementation for this guide.
+- Fork the [{{ product_name }} samples repository](https://github.com/wso2/choreo-samples/), which contains the [sample GraphQL service](https://github.com/wso2/choreo-samples/tree/main/reading-list-graphql) implementation for this guide.

 Let's get started!